 The Patient Safety Act's success depends on voluntary participation by providers, and providers will participate only if they can rely on the Act's confidentiality guarantee.
-The Kentucky Supreme Court's holding (Pet.
+The Florida Supreme Court's holding (Pet.
 App.
-25a) that plaintiffs may obtain reports to patient safety organizations that contain information required to be kept by state law creates significant uncertainty for providers.
-That, in turn, may depress reports to patient safety organizations, and may undermine the organizations' effectiveness.
+19a) that plaintiffs may obtain any incident reports-their own or others'-relevant to their case creates significant uncertainty for providers.
+That, in turn, may depress reports to patient safety organizations, and may undermine those organizations' effectiveness.

 1. Even before the decision below, some providers hesitated to join patient safety organizations because they feared that recalcitrant state courts would not interpret the Patient Safety Act's privilege protections as absolute.
 One expert warned that "[t]here is some hesitancy" to join patient safety organizations because the patient-safety work-product "privilege is not well tested."
 Champions for Quality, supra, at 42.
 Another predicted that the Safety Act's "untested" privilege would be "construed narrowly and be subject to exceptions by the courts."
-Charles M. Key,

-Toward A Safer Health System: Medical Injury Compensation and Medical Quality, 37 U. MEM.
+Charles M. Key, Toward A Safer Health System: Medical Injury Compensation and Medical Quality, 37 U. MEM.
 L. REV. 459, 470 (2007).
 And some "skeptics questioned" whether the Act's "firm requirements ensuring the protection of confidential information" would hold up.
 Just What The Doctor Ordered, supra, at 533.
-Because of these fears, "progress in implementing the Act has been slow."
-William Riley, et al., Structure and Features of a Care Enhancement Model Implementing the Patient Safety and Quality Improvement Act, at 1, in Advances in Patient Safety: New Directions and Alternative Approaches (Kerm Henriksen, et al., eds.).
-10
+Because of these concerns, "progress in implementing the Act has been slow."
+William Riley, et al., Structure and Features of a Care Enhancement Model Implementing the Patient Safety and Quality Improvement Act, at 1, in Advances in Patient Safety: New Directions and Alternative Approaches (Kerm Henriksen, et al., eds.).10